Thada-Jirajaras/nd0821-c3-starter-code/starter/model_card_template.md

 Thada created the model.
 The model pipline consists of

 1. a OnehotEncoder for the catagorical features
-2. a label binarizer for the labels
+2. a label binarizer for the labels (the positive class '>50K' is encoded to 1 and '<=50K' is encoded as 0)
 3. and an XGBoost model (XGBoost=1.4.0) with default parameters.